 Black: I am an African-American woman.
 I’m a Black woman.
 I’m a Woman of Color.
 Label me whatever you want.
 I live my race every day because of the color of my skin and the place where I’ve chosen to live.
-My race is front and center in many of my relationships, including my marriage, and it is something that will not change.
-And I don’t want it to.
-My race, though, is a blessing as well as a liability.
-For me and for my sons.
+My race is front and center in many of my relationships, including my marriage.
+It’s is a blessing as well as a liability, for me and for my sons.
 That’s an uncomfortable thing to write and to read, but it’s the truth.
-I try to write about it in the best way that I can.
+I try to write about the intersections of my race, class and gender in the best way that I can, and I try to do the same for my boys and their bi-racial identity.
 I have to navigate my race and their race in thoughtful ways.
-That’s hard in today’s context and where we’ve chosen to build a life.
-It’s possible (I think), but it will be challenging to help them create proud, profound, beautiful and strong identities in this place.
-But that’s my job, and I take it seriously.

 Bunched: My sons, Ursa Major and Ursa Minor, are 15 months apart in age.
 That wasn’t the plan, but that’s how the universe decided to package them for me.
 It makes for a lot of work, a lot of drama, a lot of stress and, yes, a lot of joy.
 Two boys, bunched together as close as they can be without being twins… my goodness.
-God gives you the challenges He knows you can handle… sometimes, though, I wonder where He expects me to get the patience and grace to handle it!
+God gives you the challenges He knows you can handle.
+Sometimes, I wonder where He expects me to get the patience and grace to make it happen!

 Mass: As in, Massachusetts.
 I’m a proud daughter of the Old Line State, but I’m a landowning, tax paying, entrenched resident of the Bay State.
 And it’s… a lot.
-Because it doesn’t matter how long I live here or how much of myself I choose to give this place, New Enganders make room for few “others.”
-It will be 10 years of living here come 2016.
+It doesn’t matter how long I live here or how much of myself I choose to give this place, New Enganders make room for few “others.”
+We marked a decade 2016.

 Mom: The identity that is most prominent in my life right now.
-Society expects my Motherhood identity to even trump my Black one.
+Society expects my Motherhood identity to be above all others, even my Black one.
 I’m a stay-at-home mother, so motherhood doesn’t really end for me.
-There are expectations for me to perform from the time I wake up until I go to bed.
-Cramming any other identity into my day (like writer, blogger, crafter, friend, dreamer… etc, etc) brings on guilt that is often self-imposed.
-I’m a mother in the suburbs, which means I spend a lot of time in my car, at school or school functions, prepping for the next child-centered activity, navigating the feelings of adults and their children, and praying that all of the decisions that I make now don’t have negative impacts on my children later.
+There are expectations for me to perform from the time I wake up until the time I go to bed.
+Cramming any other identity into my day (like writer, blogger, crafter, friend, dreamer… etc, etc) brings on judgement (perceived or overt) and guilt that is often self-imposed.
+As a mother in the suburbs, I spend a lot of time in my minivan, at school or school functions, prepping for the next child-centered activity, navigating the feelings of adults and their children, and praying that all of the decisions that I make now don’t horribly scar my children later in life.
 I’m doing my best, understanding that most of my “best” will go unthanked, even unnoticed… I do it just as much for me as I do it for them.

 I hope you will stay and read and comment and visit often!